sigsum/log-go/README.md

 ### Contributing

 You are encouraged to file issues and open merge requests.
+Sign up on our GitLab instance or login using a supported identity provider like GitHub.

-To contribute without a GitLab account, interact with us on the [sigsum-general][] list.
-You can also file issues on our [issue tracker][] by sending an email to:
+Note that it is possible to contribute without using GitLab.
+For example, submit patches and interact with us on the [sigsum-general][] list.
+You can also file issues directly to our [issue tracker][] by sending an email to:

     gitlab+sigsum-core-log-go-issue@incoming.glasklar.is